- Arts and Design

 My Favorite Tablets

-The Samsung Galaxy Note 8 is great for a small portable sketchbook or for working on big projects.
-The screen is big enough to do some nice work and if I want a bigger screen I switch to my Galaxy Note 10.1 or mostly my Samsung Galaxy Note Pro 12.2.
-The 2014 Samsung Galaxy Note 10.1 is out now if you want a newer version of the 10.1 size and the TF 701T is the latest version of the Asus tablet.
+The Samsung Galaxy Tab A 10.1 with S Pen is great for a small portable sketchbook or for working on big projects.
+The screen is big enough to do some nice work and if I want a bigger screen I switch to my Samsung Galaxy Note Pro 12.2.
+The Samsung Galaxy Tab S3 is out now if you want the latest version of a Samsung tablet with a stylus.

-This is the latest model of the Note 10.1.
-It is more portable than the Note Pro 12.2, but still has a fairly large screen.
+This is the latest model of a Samsung Galaxy Tab A. It is more portable than the Note Pro 12.2, but still has a fairly large screen.
+Make sure you get the version with the S Pen.

 A Word About Styluses